Abraxas Petroleum Management Hit The Ball

 The Austin Chalk well has so far been a disappointment to the market.
 Drilling wells on the company acreage may pay, but so far the return realized by neighboring operators has not happened.
 So for the time being the market will probably focus on the progress in the Permian and the Bakken.
 Management needs to do a thorough and blunt assessment as to why the Austin Chalk well results happened.
 There may be gains available that were missed on the first well.

 The asset sales are becoming less and less visible as the larger asset sales have been completed.
-Cash flow is forecasted to improve quite a bit, but management needs to end with more than 7,000 BOED for the money spent.
+Cash flow is forecasted to improve quite a bit, but management needs to end with more than 7,000 BOE/D for the money spent.
 The stock, which is up nicely from its lows, could be ahead of itself, but there are still potential discoveries and development that could make this speculative stock look cheap.
 At this time, conservative investors may want to sell and watch from the sidelines.
 But for speculators betting on favorable operational outcomes, the ride may not yet be over by a long shot.

 Disclaimer: I am not an investment advisor and this is not a recommendation to buy or sell a security.
 Investors are recommended to read all of the company's filings and press releases as well as do their own research to determine if the company fits their own investment objectives and risk portfolios.